To ensure that your plants thrive, it’s important to understand how to water succulents properly.

 When to water succulents

 The best time to water succulents is when the soil is completely dry.
-This varies depending on various factors such as the species, size, climate, and season.
+This varies depending on various factors such as the succulent species, size, climate, and season.
 A good way to determine when your succulents need water is to stick your finger about an inch into the soil.
 If it feels dry, it’s time to water.
-It’s important to not wait until the leaves of your succulents start to wrinkle or droop, as this is a sign of overwatering or underwatering.
+It’s important to not wait until the leaves of your succulents start to wrinkle too much or droop, as this is a sign of overwatering or underwatering.
 Regularly checking the soil moisture and adjusting the watering schedule as needed will help ensure your succulents receive the proper hydration.

 How to water succulents in summer

 In the summer, succulents typically need to be watered more frequently than in other seasons, as the heat and increased sunlight cause the soil to dry out more quickly.
 As a general rule, most succulents should be watered once every 7-10 days, allowing the soil to dry out completely before the next watering.
 Watch the way your succulents leaves look, and adjust the watering schedule as needed.
 Remember, it’s better to underwater than overwater succulents, so be cautious about overwatering during the summer months.
+If you’re not sure, don’t water.

 How to water succulents in winter